 Spread through mosquito bites, Japanese encephalitis is a rare but serious viral brain infection.
 The virus starts with a mosquito biting an infected pig or bird, then going on to bite a human, transmitting the disease.
 The infection can’t be passed from person to person.

-The virus is most common in South East Asia, the Pacific Islands and the Far East.
+The virus is most common in South East Asia, the Pacific Islands & the Far East.
 The risk for most travellers is low, especially for short stay travellers.
 Those at higher risk are travellers to rural areas and those staying near to rice fields or pig farms for one month or longer.